 Mob Helping Mob

-Since 2014, KBHAC has been providing services to Aboriginal and non-Indigenous Australians with a disability, their families and carers.
+Since 2014, KBHAC has been providing services to Indigenous and non-Indigenous Australians with a disability, their families and carers.

 This work started with our delivery of the Ability Links NSW program which is a program that aims to assist people with a disability to be valued and equal members of their communities and to help build a society where people with a disability enjoy inclusive lives in all spheres of community life.

 KBHAC continues to deliver the Ability Links NSW program and since 2019, has been providing NDIS Registered Services.

 Our Connecting Abilities Program’s services are strength based, culturally safe and trauma informed.
 We support you to live the life you want.